Key points

 Can I use my phone overseas?

-In most instances, yes you can use your phone overseas.
-To know the answer for certain, you need to consider whether your phone is compatible with local networks at your destination and if it is locked to your current network.
+In most instances, yes you can use your phone overseas on a plan from an international provider.
+To know the answer for certain, you need to consider whether your phone is compatible with local networks at your destination and if it’s locked to your current network.
 If the answers are yes and no respectively, then you should be good to use your phone overseas.

 Is it possible to get a longer expiry than one year?